Teslamax/Transcoding/Apple media ecosystem.md

 ### Conclusion

-This quick-reference sheet provides an overview of the **metadata** fields required for Apple TV and Music app compatibility, along with the **supported encoders** and **profiles** for each of your devices.
+This quick-reference sheet provides an overview of the **metadata** fields required for **Apple TV** and **Apple Music** (formerly iTunes) app compatibility, along with the **supported encoders** and **profiles** for each of your devices.
 You can refer to this sheet for easy encoding and transcoding decisions, ensuring the best compatibility and performance for your videos and audio content.

 ---